If you or a loved one are seeking treatment for alcohol or substance abuse, please call our partner facility today:

 Often patients come to us with dual diagnoses, so it’s important for our team to have all the therapies available to assist them with a successful recovery.
 We encourage our residents to look at the recovery experience differently — as an adventure that can open doors to even more exciting experiences at the end of their treatment journey.

 Choosing a drug and alcohol treatment center should not be taken lightly.
 It’s crucial to find the right rehab program to fit you or your loved one’s needs.
-Blueprints for Recovery provides long-term rehabilitation for men between the ages of 18 and 30.
+The PAC Program provides long-term rehabilitation for men between the ages of 18 and 30.
 We offer a distraction-free way for young men to overcome the difficulties they face while developing long-lasting, meaningful connections with other young men who are facing the same struggles.
 Contact us today to learn more about how we’ve helped many along the road to recovery.